Eurocell Modus fills Bath with light

-Consisting of 136 upmarket homes selling at up to £1 million apiece, the Ensleigh estate is being developed by Bloor Homes along with another major housebuilder on a former MoD site dating from WW2 that overlooks the Georgian city and is near to its race- and golf course.
+Consisting of 136 upmarket homes selling at up to £1 million apiece, the Ensleigh estate was being developed by Bloor Homes, along with another major housebuilder, on a former MoD site dating from WW2 that overlooks the Georgian city and is near to its race- and golf course.

 “The planners originally wanted timber windows but that wouldn’t work for our designs because we wanted to install matching fascias and soffits that fitted beneath considerable eaves.
 This is on an exposed site at the top of a steep hill so they wouldn’t look great for very long,” explains Paul Baker, Regional Managing Director for Bloor Homes South West.

 “Timber windows, fascias and soffits would require expensive maintenance because of the scaffolding required to paint them.
 These PVC-U alternatives not only have kerb-appeal but are maintenance-free”.

 Bloor Homes South West had also had experience of the product at other developments throughout the region and had found it answered planning department concerns.
 It worked with the Eurocell New Build division, which supplied four samples to show the various colours that might work on site and to demonstrate the slim, timber-like sight lines of the Modus system.

 “The foil gives an appearance like timber and the colour palette includes the heritage type colours that fit in with a period environment such as Bath,” comments Paul.